Lifecycle of a Payment

 Payments can fail for several reasons.

 Transaction is not accepted by the network

-There are a couple reasons why a transaction shared with peer nodes may not get accepted:
+Several reasons why a transaction shared with peer nodes might not get accepted:

 - The transaction is not fundamentally valid.
-Meaning that the sender's account doesn't exist, it doesn't have sufficient funds, the signature doesn't match with the account, or the nonce in the transaction was not incremented.
+For example, the sender's account doesn't exist, the account doesn't have sufficient funds, the signature doesn't match with the account, or the nonce in the transaction was not incremented.

 - There could be adversarial nodes in the network that collude to deny service to specific senders in the network.
 However, this behavior is highly disincentivized and one honest node is enough to prevent this issue.

 Transaction is not included in a block

 If a transaction is valid and the network is honest, then in all likelihood, a transaction will make it into a block.
 However, there is one case where a transaction can be dumped from a transaction pool:

 - If the transaction pool hits its capacity, or

 max_txpool_size, then it evicts the transaction with the lowest fee in the pool, causing it to be dumped from memory.
 If this happens, the sender needs to resend the transaction with a higher fee, according to market dynamics at the time.